longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

 If you do not want to use the command line to invoke Freeciv21, you can also load a different Tileset from the menu at :menuselection:`Game --> Load Another Tileset`.
-The Longturn.net community also provides some custom Tilesets accessible from the modpack installer utility; documented in :doc:`/Manuals/modpack-installer`.
+The Longturn.net community also provides some custom Tilesets accessible from the modpack installer utility, documented in :doc:`/Manuals/modpack-installer`.

 The rest of this file describes, though not fully, the contents of the :file:`.tilespec` file and related files.
 This is intended as developer reference, and for people wanting to create/compile alternative tilesets